Higher level BGG reciprocity for current algebras: Proofs of the main theorems

-Keep the setting of the previous section.
-This section is entirely devoted to the proofs of Theorem \ref{thm:dual} and Theorem \ref{thm:critfilt}.
-As our proof is by induction on level $k$ (whose initial case reduces to \cite{CK18}), we assume the validity of Theorem \ref{thm:dual} and Theorem \ref{thm:critfilt} for level $< k$.
+We retain the setting of the previous section.
+This section is devoted entirely to the proofs of Theorems~\ref{thm:dual} and~\ref{thm:critfilt}.
+Since our approach proceeds by induction on the level $k$ (with the base case reducing to~\cite{CK18}), we assume that both Theorem~\ref{thm:dual} and Theorem~\ref{thm:critfilt} hold for all levels strictly less than $k$.